-\ Per ABYC A-31: A D.C. chassis grounding conductor shall be connected from the case of the battery charger to the engine negative terminal or its bus, and must not be more than one size under that required for the D.C. current carrying conductor and not less than 16 AWG.
+Per ABYC A-31: A D.C. chassis conductor shall be connected from the case of the battery charger to the engine negative terminal or its bus, and must no be more than one size under that required for the D.C. current carrying conductor and not less than 16 AWG

-Note: This diagram does not illustrate a complete system.
-Refer to ABYC standards E-11 AC & DC electrical system on boats inspection.
-Note: The internal fuses do not provide protection if there is a short in the wiring between the charger and the battery.
-The battery is itself a power source and charging leads should be fused at the battery per ABYC standards.
+Note: The diagram Figure 1 does not illustrate a complete system.
+Refer to ABYC standards E-11 AC & DC electrical system on boats.